 Where do you conduct your Mountain Caribou hunts?
 All of our hunts begin and end in Whitehorse, YT.
 Your guide will meet you there on the first day of the hunt and you’ll fly in a chartered float plane the specific area where you’ll be hunting.
 Then, you’ll hunt the extremely remote mountain ranges of northern British Columbia that are home to an incredible population of Mountain Caribou.
 On the last day of the hunt, you’ll fly back to Whitehorse.

 When do you do your Mountain Caribou hunting?
-We hunt Caribou from 15 August through 9 October.
-However, due to the rut, September is the prime time for Caribou hunting.
-Our horseback Caribou hunting trips are booked for 11 hunting days (plus 2 travel days).
+We hunt Caribou from mid-August through mid-October.
+Our horseback Caribou hunting trips are booked for 9 hunting days (plus 2 travel days).

 What is the average shot distance when Mountain Caribou hunting in Canada with you?
 Since they are often encountered in more open areas, shots taken when Mountain Caribou hunting are usually at moderate range: 150-250 yards.
 However, they are sometimes encountered in situations requiring longer range shots, so hunters should be prepared to take shots out to 300-350 yards when Caribou hunting with us.